jaredly/reason-language-server/Readme.md

 - clone
 - cd to the cloned dir
 - run `npm install` from the main project dir
-- install the client's dependencies `cd client && npm i && cd ..`
+- install the vscode extension's dependencies `cd editor-extensions/vscode && npm i && cd ../..`
 - start it up `npm start`
 - open this project in vscode